 ZOE KERSTEEN-TUCKER, public member and representative of the Coastal area, was appointed by the District Board of Directors in March 2006.
-She holds a doctoral degree in experimental neuropsychology from University of California, Berkeley.
+Ms. Kersteen-Tucker represents the board on the Boulevard Initiative as well as the City/County Association of Governments of San Mateo County's Congestion Management and Environmental Quality Committee.
+She is also on the San Mateo County Planning Commission.
 Ms. Kersteen-Tucker is principal owner of Pacific Development Associates which specializes in leading and training nonprofit executives and boards.
+Ms. Kersteen-Tucker resides in Moss Beach.